derekr/drk.es/src/about/index.md

 property and housing searches I also worked on a home page refresh and eventually settled in a new team for tackling our mortgage offerings.
 I also helped the company transition in to new technologies and methodologies.
-I was a part of the team that migrated engineering from SVN to GIT and worked with [Nicole Sullivan][nicole] to help get our css in to shape.
+I was a part of the team that migrated engineering from SVN to GIT and worked with [Nicole Sullivan][nicole] and her talented crew to help get our stylesheets in to shape.

 A year and a half in I had seen [Zach Klein][zach] seeding out hints of a new company he was starting called [**DIY**][diy].
-It was the first project since starting at Trulia that caught my attention and I had an opportunity to join their small and smart team.
-So in **2012** I dove in to the startup world!
+It was the first project since starting at Trulia that got my dev senses tingling.
+I had an opportunity to join their small and smart team so in **2012** I dove in to the startup world!

 Under [Andrew Sliwinski's][andrew] awesome guidance I got heavily in to Node.JS.
 I was hooked!
 Working in such a small team I got to touch almost every part of